-The ride continues down along the Rideau Canal Western Pathway through the Arboretum and around Dows Lake.
+Continue down along the Rideau Canal Western Pathway through the Arboretum and around Dows Lake.
 A short distance away from the northern edge of Dows Lake on Preston Street a construction site accident occurred on March 23, 2015 – the tragic death of Olivier Bruno who was struck by a falling chunk of ice while inspecting the construction pit.

 Head back to the Rideau Canal Pathway and continue north along the edge of the canal.
 Just before reaching Sappers Bridge that passes under Wellington Street, you will encounter two short sets of stairs.
 These have metal troughs along which you can push your bike to avoid having to carry it up the stairs.
 Ride under the bridge, then down the hill.
 The canal locks wil be to your right and Parliament Hill high up above to your left.
 Cross over to the other side of the canal across the second to last set of locks closest to the Ottawa River.
 Once on the opposite side of the canal you will notice a celtic cross.
 The engraving in the base of the cross reads,’In memory of 1000 workers and their families who died building this canal’.
 An accompanying interpretive panel helps to explain the context in which these workers found themselves and the hardships they endured.
 UPDATE, August 2017 – Unfortunately the cross was knocked over and has yet to be replaced.
 UPDATE, April 2018 – The cross has been replaced.

 The bike tour continues up the hill to the left of the cross.
 At the top of the hill, turn left onto the bike path and cross the Alexandra Bridge over the Ottawa River along the wooden boardwalk.
 Once arrived on the Quebec side of the bridge, cross the intersection to the opposite corner where the Sentier de l’Île pathway begins.
 This path heads inland along Boulevard des Allumettières.
 Les Allumettières were female workers in the local EB Eddy plant who fabricated wooden matches from the 1800’s up until 1928 when the plant closed.
 The working conditions they endured were extremely dangerous and unhealthy.
 An interpretive panel along the path goes into more detail on the incredible challenges Les allumettières encountered.